ataiva-software/chisel/examples/simple-file/README.md

 vim module.yaml  # Change the host IP/hostname

 # 3. Run it (coming soon)
-chisel apply module.yaml
+forge apply module.yaml
 ```

-This is the absolute minimum Chisel configuration - perfect for getting started!
+This is the absolute minimum Forge configuration - perfect for getting started!